dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   Roger Penrose)
   - there are some mechanisms that have been studied. the theory about quantum state being encoded into microtubules seems promising.
+  - the Ansatz structure from quantum mechanics and quantum information theory is relevant. however, it it only emerges as a consequence of the brain being an analytical machine
+  - the Ansatz computational structure emerges within neural networks to facilitate statistical calculations efficiently
+    - the flux of ions